-Fakarava pictures and video by Brian and Susie Schoepf I was a little hesitant to spend 10 days on a boat with my brother, sister-in-law and husband.
+Fakarava pictures, video, and story by Brian and Susie Schoepf I was a little hesitant to spend 10 days on a boat with my brother, sister-in-law and husband.
 What do I pack?
 What will we eat?
 What will we do?
 Will I be seasick?
-The list of questions goes on and on but were all senseless … Continue reading Schoepfs in Fakarava!
+The list of questions goes on and on but were all … Continue reading Schoepfs in Fakarava!

 So what does a man do when his world is turned upside-down and inside-out?
 Out of breath 60 feet under the sea, looking for light find out which way to the surface?
 Having forgotten how to cry, now sobbing hysterically.
 Max wasn’t just first mate on our little ship.
 For the past year and a … Continue reading A New Chapter

 We started our adventure last January in the Koehler boatyard in the San Diego where we repainted Akela's bottom and rebuilt all of the rigging.
 Since then, Akela has survived storms, giant waves, and even running into a hidden coral reef in Raroia with very few problems.
 The damage from the reef appeared to be … Continue reading The boatyard in Paradise